Father of Palm Springs fertility clinic bombing suspect speaks out: "After Twentynine Palms he just changed"

 As that investigation continues, Bartkus says that his son was fascinated with how things worked as a kid.
 Barktus also said that when his son was nine years old, he accidentally burned their family home down while trying a trick with matches but never noticed any red flags.

 "He would make a smoke bomb, stink bomb, kid things," his father said.
 "He didn't make anything dangerous.
-When I say bomb, it wasn't like a bomb bomb.
+When I say bombs, it wasn't like a bomb bomb. ...
 It was like something you just throw on the ground and it pops."

 Bartkus says that bombing a building, what the FBI is now calling the largest in Southern California history, is something he never imagined his son would do.

-"I don't know what changes ... maybe a girl, maybe people he was hanging out with up there.
+"I don't know what changed his mind.
+Maybe a girl, maybe people he was hanging out with up there.
 It wasn't him.
 Before that, Guy was more for helping people," Bartkus said.

 Federal investigators say that they're handling the investigation as an international act of terrorism.
 They did not have a timeline for when the neighborhood surrounding Bartkus' Twentynine Palms home would be reopened as they continued to gather evidence.